 Connect the power cord from each switched device to a switched AC outlet on the power manager.
-When the power manager is turned on, the switched AC outlets will be switched on.
-The power manager includes two separate power busses.
-Each PS568A or PS582A bus supports a total of 15 amps; each PS569A or PS583A bus supports a total of 10 amps.
+When power is applied to the power manager, the switched AC outlets will be switched on.
+The power manager includes a power bus.
+The PS580A bus supports a total of 15 amps; the PS581A bus supports a total of 10 amps.

-3.3 Serial COM/RS-232 Port Connection
+3.3 COM/RS-232 Port Connection

-The COM port is a male, RS-232C DB9 connector, wired in a DTE configuration.
-In the default state, the COM port is configured for 9600 bps, eight data bits, one stop bit, and no parity.
-The COM port can be connected to either an external modem or a local PC, but not to both items at the same time.
-Figure 3-1 shows the COM port interface.
+The COM/RS-232 port is a male, DB9 connector, wired in a DTE configuration.
+In the default state, the COM/RS-232 port is configured for 9600 bps, eight data bits, one stop bit, and no parity.
+The COM/RS-232 port can be connected to either an external modem or a local PC, but not to both items at the same time.
+Figure 3-1 shows the COM/RS-232 port interface.

 Figure 3-1.
-Serial COM/RS-232 port interface.
+COM/RS-232 port interface.